Sarvajeet3/fuel/README.md

 ### FuelLang

-`FuelLang` is a lightweight scripting language designed specifically for Fuel.
+`FuelLang` (/ˈfjʊəlæŋ/, "fyool-lang") is a lightweight scripting language designed specifically for Fuel.
 With its game-oriented syntax, it emphasizes clarity, fast startup, and seamless integration with the engine.

 Built-in JIT compiler supports multiple architectures:
 **x86, x86_64, Arm32, Arm64, PowerPC 32, PowerPC 64, MIPS32, and MIPS64.**